 Sensors are becoming increasingly ubiquitous.
-Many applications, such as the Internet of Things, automobiles, and mobile devices increasingly rely on the ability to read and interpret environmental conditions such as pressure, temperature, motion, and proximity.
-This is driving the development of more complex sensor SoCs.
-By pre-integrating sensor-specific IP blocks together with software in a single subsystem, Synopsys gives designers a complete, SoC-ready sensor control solution that can significantly reduce their design and integration effort, lower design risk and accelerate time-to-market.
+Many applications, such as those in the Internet of Things (IoT), automotive, and mobile markets increasingly rely on the ability to interpret a combination of environmental conditions such as pressure, temperature, motion, and proximity.
+Tomorrow’s sensor processing will expand sensor fusion to include additional control features such as voice activation, and basic biometrics such as face detection.
+These requirements are driving the development of more complex embedded control SoCs.
+By pre-integrating sensor and actuator-specific IP blocks together with software in a single subsystem, Synopsys gives designers a complete, SoC-ready sensor and control solution that can significantly reduce their design and integration effort, lower design risk and accelerate time-to-market.

-The DesignWare® Sensor IP Subsystem is optimized to process data from digital and analog sensors, offloading the host processor and enabling more power efficient processing of the sensor data.
-The fully configurable subsystem consists of a DesignWare ARC® EM4 32-bit processor, serial digital interfaces, analog-to-digital converter interfaces, hardware accelerators, a comprehensive software library of DSP functions and I/O software drivers.
-The DesignWare Sensor IP Subsystem provides designers with a complete and pre-verified solution that meets the requirements of a broad range of applications such as such as intelligent sensors, sensor fusion, and sensor hub increasingly prevalent in automotive, mobile, industrial and smart energy markets.
+The DesignWare® Sensor and Control IP Subsystem is optimized to process data from digital and analog sensors, offloading the host processor and enabling more power efficient processing of the sensor data.
+Faster application-specific control loops are driven via precision peripherals, and DSP single-cycle math computations and fractional arithmetic support.
+The fully configurable subsystem includes the choice of a DesignWare ARC EM4, EM6, EM5D or EM7D processor, optional IEEE 754-2008 compliant FPU, integrated control peripherals, data converter interfaces, hardware accelerators, an extensive library of software DSP functions and I/O software drivers.
+The DesignWare Sensor and Control IP Subsystem provides designers with a complete, pre-verified solution that optimizes sensor fusion and actuator/motor control functions increasingly prevalent in automotive, mobile, industrial and IoT markets.

-Figure 1: DesignWare Sensor IP Subsystem integrated hardware and software solution
+Figure 1: DesignWare Sensor and Control IP Subsystem integrated hardware and software solution

-- Integrated, pre-verified hardware and software IP subsystem consisting of a power- and area-efficient ARC 32-bit processor, digital and analog interfaces, hardware accelerators, software library of DSP functions and I/O drivers
+- Integrated, pre-verified hardware and software IP subsystem consisting of a choice of an ARC EM4, EM6, EM5D or EM7D processor, serial digital interfaces, data converter interfaces, hardware accelerators, software library of DSP functions and I/O drivers

 - Highly configurable with tightly integrated peripherals and dedicated hardware maximize sensor processing efficiency